 Owning a small business has many perks, one of them being tax deductions!
-Many small businesses do not realize the amount of tax deductions to which they are allowed, which is unfortunate because many of these deductions are put into place to help small businesses grow and become more profitable.
-By giving small businesses breaks on certain value added expenses, the government knows that the businesses will earn more in the future, will create more jobs, and will in the end generate more tax revenues.
+Many small businesses do not realize the number of tax deductions they are allowed, which is unfortunate because many of these deductions help small businesses grow and become more profitable.
+By giving small businesses breaks on certain value-added expenses, the government knows that the businesses will earn more in the future, create more jobs, and generate more tax revenue.
 So, the process really becomes a win-win situation for all.

 Business Meals & Entertainment

-- How it works: You can deduct 50% of qualifying meals if they came from a restaurant in 2021 and 2022, up from 50%.
+- How it works: You can deduct 100% of qualifying meals if they came from a restaurant in 2021 and 2022, up from 50%.
 The IRS does have some strict rules on these types of deductions because of common abuses.
 In order for an expense to qualify, it needs to either be directly related to the business or associated with the business.
 The easiest way to determine if this deduction is allowed is to honestly ask yourself if the purpose of the entertainment was to increase the value of the business.
 Entertainment expenses are a little trickier.
 Taking a client to a game or a concert is not deductible.
 However, team building activities for the benefit of your entire staff are tax-deductible, even if that team building activity includes going to a sporting event or a concert.
 Make sure you keep the receipts.

 - Why you can deduct: The IRS knows that not all business happens in a strict business setting.
 The fact is, the IRS wants to allow you to do business in the setting that will best suit your business needs and interests, and many times the best business deals do not happen in a typical office environment.
-So go out with clients, enjoy a meal and some entertainment, make everyone happy, deduct the expenses, and ultimately grow your business.
+So go out with clients, enjoy a meal, make everyone happy, deduct the expenses, and ultimately grow your business.

 - How it works: When you travel for business, you can deduct 100% of the ordinary and necessary expenses while traveling away from your normal place of business.
 Typical deductions include plane tickets, meals, taxis, hotels, dry cleaning, phone calls, car miles, tips, and any shipping of material needed for business.
 Putting all business expenses on a small business credit card will allow you to keep track of all business expenses come tax time.

 - Why you can deduct: It would be nice if all business came to you, but that is never the case.
 There are many instances where travel is necessary to increase the value of your business.
 You may have to travel to do negotiations, train and attend seminars, meet new business clients, survey new locations; the list goes on and on.
-These expenses are 100% needed for any business to expand and are therefore 100% tax deductible, so go on, take a ‘vacation’ and watch your business grow!
+These expenses are 100% needed for any business to expand and are therefore 100% tax-deductible.

 - Why you can deduct: The IRS loves this deduction.
 Many people and businesses don't like to outlay money without seeing an immediate return.
 Education is one of those expenses that will pay off over time.
 The IRS knows that further education and increased future income have a high correlation.
 This is one situation where the IRS understands that if they give you the deduction now, you will make more money in the future and in turn, pay more taxes.

 - Why you can deduct: Most people can no longer deduct moving expenses, but business owners who move at least 50 miles away because of the business can deduct those expenses.
-The IRS uses the 50 mile rule since they determined that 50+ miles would be an unreasonable additional distance to drive for work.
+The IRS uses the 50-mile rule since they determined that 50+ miles would be an unreasonable additional distance to drive for work.
 The IRS makes moving expenses deductible because they want to make the costs of a move less of a determining factor when one may be deciding to take the step to a new location.
 The IRS knows that typically when someone moves for business it is because of greater expected financial returns.

 - How it works: If you use your car for business purposes, you can deduct car expenses.
 If your car is used for both personal and business matters, you must separate the expenses by using the percentage of miles used for business purposes vs. personal purposes.
 The IRS gives two options for this; either standard mileage rates or actual expenses paid.
 Standard mileage rates for 2021 are 0.56 a mile, increasing 2.5 cents a mile for 2022.
 Typically, using the standard mileage rate is easier and yields a greater deduction; however, this may not always be the case.